kennyballou/kennyballou.github.io/content/blog/elixir_otp_releases.markdown

 the `openssl` libraries are the same, so we don't have to worry about that mess, and we move on.

-This time, when we attempt to deploy the application get a different, obscure
-error: something about our `musl` C library isn't found on the target system.
-Right, because we are trying to create a small image, we opted to use the `musl` C library because of it's size and being easily supported in the Alpine Linux container.
+This time, when we attempt to deploy the application, we get a different, obscure error: something about our `musl` C library isn't found on the target system.
+Right, because we are trying to create a small image, we opted to use the `musl` C library because of its size and being easily supported in the Alpine Linux container.
 Trying to use GNU C library is too cumbersome and would only inflate the image beyond any gains we would achieve by using Alpine in the first place.

 That's not going to work.